Getting started with

 The next diagram shows a simplified diagram about how the different assets relate to each other in Testlab inside a project.

-Each project can be split into milestones, which are project reference points that aim to be completed at some point of time.
+Each project can be split into milestones, and milestones can be split in to sprints which are project reference points that aim to be completed at some point of time.
 Milestones can be used in various ways to separate the assets inside the project from each other and in addition, using milestones makes it easier to track the progress of testing.
 For more examples on how milestones can be used please see the 5.2 Milestones section of Testlab’s help manual.

 Every good test plan is based on a solid set of requirements.
 In Testlab, requirements can be anything that can be used to specify, define or qualify features and functionality for the product, service or an application under testing.
 Testlab is development process agnostic, so you can define your requirements as user stories, use cases, traditional business requirements or something else that fits best to your development process.
 You can even use requirements to group your test cases to the grouping of your liking if you for some reason prefer to skip using the requirements in the specification phase.
 See the next chapter on more pointers on user requirements.